RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Also the NZ-COM, or Z-System, can be loaded, temporarily overwriting the DRI CCP and BDOS, from the included [NZ-COM disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/NZCOM.CPM.zip).
 Further information on NZ-COM and how to use it can be found in the [NZ-COM User's Manual](https://oldcomputers.dyndns.org/public/pub/manuals/zcpr/nzcom.pdf).

 As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), a template CP/M drive is provided as a zip file.
 Many copies of the template zip file and any other example application zip files can be expanded and copied onto the IDE drive, and used or augmented by the CP/M Tools as noted below.

-The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) CP/M application can create drive files using `mkdrv` command.
+The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) CP/M application can be uploaded using the shell `hload` and it can then create drive files using `mkdrv` command.

 ### CP/M Application Disks